 An Approved Novel Drug for Type 2 Diabetes with a Differentiated Mechanism of Action

-A new drug application for TWYMEEG® Tablets 500mg (International Nonproprietary Name (INN): Imeglimin hydrochloride), for the treatment of type 2 diabetes, was approved in Japan on June 23, 2021.
+A new drug application for TWYMEEG Tablets 500mg1 (International Nonproprietary Name (INN): Imeglimin hydrochloride), for the treatment of type 2 diabetes, was approved in Japan in June 2021.
 Japan is the first country in the world to approve Imeglimin.
 Sumitomo Dainippon Pharma, the diabetes market leader in Japan, launched TWYMEEG in September 2021.

 The TWYMEEG approval is supported by numerous preclinical and clinical studies, including the Phase 3 TIMES (Trials of IMeglimin for Efficacy and Safety) program managed jointly by Poxel and Sumitomo Dainippon Pharma, which included three pivotal trials to evaluate TWYMEEG’s efficacy and safety in over 1,100 patients.
 In all three trials, TWYMEEG met its primary endpoints and objectives and was observed to exhibit a favorable safety and tolerability profile.

 We believe it is the only oral compound with a dual mechanism of action that is directly designed both to increase insulin secretion in response to glucose and to improve insulin resistance.
 The mitochondrion is the power station of the cell and its dysfunction is implicated in the pathophysiology of type 2 diabetes.
 By targeting the mitochondria – where dysfunction is a key feature of diabetes pathophysiology, Imeglimin can simultaneously promote insulin secretion from pancreatic b-cells in response to elevated glucose while also alleviating insulin resistance as summarized in the figure below.